nanograv/holodeck/docs/source/index.rst

 `holodeck on github <https://github.com/nanograv/holodeck>`_

-This package, which is actively under development, is aimed at providing a comprehensive framework for MBH binary population synthesis.
+This package is aimed at providing a comprehensive framework for MBH binary population synthesis.
 The framework includes modules to perform pop synth using a variety of methodologies to get a handle on both statistical and systematic uncertainties.
 Currently, binary populations can be synthesis based on: cosmological hydrodynamic simulations (Illustris), semi-analytic/semi-empirical models (SAMs), and observational catalogs of local galaxies and/or quasars.

 .. contents:: :local: